jmartinacu/advent-js/README.md

 # AdventJs Challenge by Joaquín Martín Acuña

-This project solve the 26 coding challenges proposed by [AdventJs](https://adventjs.dev/) in *TypeScript*.
+This project solve the 26 coding challenges proposed by [AdventJs](https://adventjs.dev/) in _TypeScript_ for the 2024.